-Guidance to Passing the Sound Test
+Guidance to Part E Building Regulations and Passing the Sound Test

 In this post, we will be guiding you on the common mistakes that often cause failures in Sound Testing and how to ensure you have the best chance in passing the sound test.
 We will also look at sound testing for Airborne and Impact noise and using the correct soundproofing materials for your project.
 We want to make sure you are receiving the best guidance as possible to help your project through the sound test.

 Sound Testing is an intricate and easily influenced procedure which can be affected by neglecting certain aspects of what is called the Site Readiness Check Sheet.
 Without the following, a sound test should NOT be carried out, as these will affect the performance of the system by way of interference, often resulting in a failure and leaving uncertainty whether the system would of passed without this interference.

 - All glazing, internal and external doors must be installed and closed with all the relevant fixtures in place (door handles and perimeter seals for example)